Producing a podcast for your brand takes more than a single employee and a microphone. (No matter how easy Joe makes it look.)

 - These emails should include links to their episode on iTunes and your website.
 We like to also include a pre-written social media update, so it makes sharing super simple.

-We’ve found that if you can get about 20-25 iTunes reviews in the first 8 weeks of your show’s launch, it’s likely that your podcast will be featured in iTunes’ New & Noteworthy category (free exposure for the win!).
+Pro Tip: Once the first episode is live, email colleagues and contacts to listen and leave a review on Apple Podcasts.
+We’ve found that if you can get about 20-25 reviews in the first 8 weeks of your show’s launch, it’s likely that your podcast will be featured in Apple Podcasts’ New & Noteworthy category (free exposure for the win!).

 9. Guest Relationships Manager

 Podcasting is one of the most human forms of media that exists.

 It gets you on a call or face-to-face with your guest, giving you the ability to actually build a genuine relationship.